AndrewJBateman/angular-material-portfolio/README.md

 * [Firebase v8](https://firebase.google.com) Cloud storage and authentication.
 * [angularfire-lite](https://www.npmjs.com/package/angularfire-lite) lightweight wrapper to use Firebase API with Angular.
 * [Reactive Extensions Library for Javascript rxjs v6](https://rxjs-dev.firebaseapp.com/)
+* [rxjs share](https://rxjs.dev/api/operators/share) used to multicast (share) the original Observable with multiple subscribers to prevent more than one http fetch of Posts data in a user session - the Posts data does not change that frequently so this avoids wasting a user's mobile data quota with unnecessary http data requests
 * [Dayjs v1](https://github.com/iamkun/dayjs) to convert Github UTC Timestamp to '... ago'
 * [Webpack Bundle Analyser v4](https://www.npmjs.com/pawebpack-bundle-analyzerckage/webpack-bundle-analyzer) to create an 'interactive treemap visualization of the contents of all your bundles.'
 * [Easy-resize.com](https://www.easy-resize.com/en/) to resize pictures online